This is a suggested eight days travel itinerary for Guatemala that includes Antigua, Lake Atitlán & Tikal.

 - Day 9: Depart

-If you've got few more days then consider visiting Semuc Champay to enjoy stunning scenery and adventure sports.
+If you've got few more days then consider also visiting Semuc Champay to enjoy stunning scenery and adventure sports.

 Best Time To Visit Guatemala